rustfoundation/safety-critical-rust-coding-guidelines/CONTRIBUTING.md

 As soon as these prerequisites are fulfilled, the draft shall be marked as PR-ready by a subcommittee member, by labeling the issue with `sign-off: create pr`.
 This denotes that you should create a Pull Request with your Guideline.
 Further discussion about the amount and correctness of its content shall then be done on the Pull Request itself.

-The contents of the PR should be based on the bot comment containing the generated RST form of your guideline, as seen in [Step 2](#2-guideline-generated-as-a-comment) as the exact file content you'll need.
+The contents of the PR should be based on the bot comment containing the generated RST form of your guideline, as seen in [Step 2](#2-guideline-generated-as-a-comment).
+The comment has the exact file content you'll need.

 Inside the comment, you'll see a portion noting which file and folder you should copy the content into, like this: